 This information has been compiled accurately to the best of our knowledge and belief.
 However, Jauch Quartz GmbH excludes any warranty for the accuracy, reliability or completeness of the information contained herein.
 It is the user's responsibility to satisfy himself as to the suitability and completeness of this information for his particular use.

 Edition date: 07.03.2024

-- Reliable energy for your application
+- Reliable energy for your application 0

-- Standard cells and customized packs

 - ESD protection

 - Battery Certification Experts